Updated Nov. 30, 2022

 Conversations About COVID-19 Vaccines

 Like a lot of people, you may be weighing the pros and cons of getting vaccinated for COVID-19 or you’re talking with friends and family about getting their vaccines.
 Either way, you probably have a lot of questions about the vaccines.
+The following information helps answer some of the questions and concerns we hear most often.

 It isn’t always easy to talk about vaccination with family, but there are ways to have respectful, open conversations.